 Q. What documents do I need to buy a car in Malta?

 A. No particular documentation is required apart from your passport.

 Q. Can I move to Malta and freely work there?

-A. All citizens, including EU/EEA/Swiss nationals must apply for a Maltese work permit, even if, they only work for one day.
+A. All citizens, excluding EU/EEA/Swiss nationals must apply for a Maltese work permit, even if, they only work for one day.
 Employment permits are normally issued for one year.
 Permits valid for up to three years may also be applied for at the express request of the employer provided sufficient justification for such a permit is given.
 This usually applies if a person already has a work permit which was renewed more than once.
 Permits may be renewed thereafter where a request to that effect can be justified.
 It takes approximately six weeks to receive the work permit.
-In the case of EU citizens, a provisional work permit can be issued on the same day until the permanent one is issued.
-This gives the client the possibility to start working immediately.

 Q. Can Principal Relocation Company help me find work in Malta?